strongback/strongback-java/README.md

 # Introducing Strongback

-Strongback is a simple open source software library that makes your robot code stronger.
-You can use it along with the WPILib library on your FIRST Robotics Competition robot's RoboRIO.
-Strongback's design simplifies your robot code, makes it easier for you to test your code without robot hardware, and can record real-time data while you operate your robot for later post-processing.
+Strongback is a new open source software library that makes your robot code lighter and stronger.
+You use it along with the WPILib library on your FIRST Robotics Competition robot's RoboRIO, but Strongback's APIs and functionality mean you need less code to do more.
+Plus, Strongback makes it easier for you to test your code without robot hardware and can record real-time data while you operate your robot for later post-processing.

 * **Testable** - Test more of your robot code on development machines without requiring any real robot hardware.
 * **Simple API** - Uses powerful language features of Java 8 to reduce and simplify code while retaining flexibility.